leonawicz/mapmate/README.md

 Of course, there is no reason to draw static data on a static flat map or static (e.g., non-rotating) globe because that would yield a still image sequence of a constant image.
-The utility of the function is in generating a series of plots where either the data changes, the persepctive changes, or both.
+The utility of the function is in generating a series of plots where either the data changes, the perspective changes, or both.

 ### Multiple image sequences